projectym/Search-Songs-App/README.md

 This is a React project created to search, sort, and filter through a list of songs.

-Tech used: React, HTML, CSS, JavaScript, JSON, fetch etc.

-Created a list of Praise and Worrship songs to search through.

 The project is deployed with gh-pages here: [Search Songs App](https://projectym.github.io/Search-Songs-App/).